Jignesh Mevani: Rashtriya Dalit Adhikar Manch

 The protests continued over the month and the rail roko agitation was eventually called off on 1 October 2016, after the state government acceded to sitting on negotiations.
 The first meeting between the RDAM and the state government was held on 3 October.
 On 4 October, activists from the RDAM including Mevani were once again detained by the police before they could join a new wave of protests in Gandhinagar over a number of assaults on Dalits including the murder of one in Anand district in the last couple of days.
 The repeated use of preventive detention during the protests received criticism and were described as state repression and as a method of stifling the agitations.

 The #Chalo Una march inspired a similar rally called Chalo Udupi in the state of Karnataka.
 Held in response to an assault on a Dalit family by a unit of the Bajrang Dal in the town of Chikmagalur, it began on 4 October at Freedom Park, Bangalore and ended on 9 October in the town of Udupi.
-Mevani attended the concluding event of the march and gave a speech accusing the government of caste based discrimination in land re-distribution and calling for a ban on gau rakshak groups and the practise of pankti bheda (caste based segregation) at the Udupi Sri Krishna Matha.
+Mevani attended the concluding event of the march and gave a speech accusing the government of caste based discrimination in land re-distribution and calling for a ban on gau rakshak groups and the practice of pankti bheda (caste based segregation) at the Udupi Sri Krishna Matha.
 The protests led by Mevani also inspired a similar protest from Banjaras in Rajasthan in response to another assault by members of the Bajrang Dal on the pretext of cow protection.

 As of December 2016, the negotiations between the RDAM and the government had led to the distribution of plots of land to around 200 Dalit families.
 In his testimony, Mevani states that while Dalits frequently face much worse brutalities, the incident at Una became a symbol of their grievances and created an unmatched outcry, adding that anger among Dalits was simmering for years, and giving the example of the policemen who had shot 3 unarmed Dalits in 2012 and were yet to be arrested.